Hamchétou Maïga

-Hamchétou Maïga-Ba (born 25 April 1978 in Bamako) is a Malian professional women's basketball player most recently with the Minnesota Lynx of the WNBA.
+Hamchétou Maïga-Ba (born 25 April 1978) is a Malian former professional women's basketball player who played in the WNBA.
 She is also a member of the Mali women's national basketball team.

-At Old Dominion
+College career

 Maïga was an All-American player her senior year at Old Dominion University, as well as a three time All-Colonial Athletic Association team member.
 Senior year, she led the team in scoring (13.7 ppg).
 She wins her first French championship title, which is also the first for her club.
 However, she did not participate in the French Cup final, as her contract was over, and she had to join her new WNBA franchise, the Minnesota Lynx.
 A free agent, she had signed with this franchise in February 2010, her former franchise of the Monarchs having announced its disappearance in November 2009.